Large-scale shell-model investigation of $2\nu$ECEC in $^{132}$Ba and $^{78}$Kr: Introduction

 Among the nuclei that are energetically allowed to undergo $2\nu$ECEC, $^{132}$Ba is of particular interest.
 It is one of the few nuclei for which a geochemical signature of the $2\nu$ECEC process has been reported, although only a lower limit on the half-life has been established to date \cite{Meshik}.
 Experimental investigations of $2\nu$ECEC have also been pursued in a limited number of other potential candidates.
-In particular, the process has been geochemically confirmed in $^{130}$Ba \cite{Meshik, Pujol}, and more recently, direct observations have been achieved for $^{78}$Kr using low-background gas proportional counters \cite{Gavrilyuk, Ratkevich}.
-Furthermore, $^{124}$Xe has been extensively investigated in large-scale liquid xenon detectors with XMASS \cite{Abe}, and XENON Collaborations \cite{Aprile, Aprile1, Aprile2}.
-These sparse but important experimental efforts highlight the rarity and difficulty of detecting this process, reinforcing the need for precise theoretical guidance.
+In particular, the process has been geochemically confirmed in $^{130}$Ba \cite{Meshik,Pujol}, and direct observations have recently been achieved for $^{78}$Kr using low-background gas proportional counters \cite{Gavrilyuk,Ratkevich} and for $^{124}$Xe in large-scale liquid-xenon detectors with XMASS \cite{Abe}, XENON \cite{Aprile,Aprile1,Aprile2}, the PandaX-4T \cite{Bo}, and the LZ \cite{Aalbers} Collaborations.
+The rapid development of ultra-low-background detection techniques and rare-event search experiments has therefore renewed interest in exploring additional candidate nuclei for $2\nu$ECEC.
+In this context, reliable theoretical predictions of the NMEs and half-lives for $^{132}$Ba are important to guide future experimental searches, estimate the required sensitivity, and assess the feasibility of detecting this process.